Vibe Code Audit

 - Production readiness

-Error tracking, monitoring, logging, dependency vulnerabilities, and deployment configuration.
-The operational basics that keep an app running once real people depend on it.
+Dependency vulnerabilities, deployment configuration, and the operational basics that keep an app running once real people depend on it.

 What's Included in the Audit Report?